Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/colours.md

 The Primary shades are mostly used to indicate the main action of a component.
 By default, use the Primary shades instead of the named state colours (Success, Warning, or Danger) for the majority of actions.

-Another use case for the Primary palette is for components that need to stand out from the neutral background palette.
-Styling an Alert component with the Primary palette will get the user's attention, however will not have any of the associated connotations that Success/Warning/Danger has.
+Another use for the Primary palette is for the components that need to stand out from their neutral background palette.
+Styling an Alert component with the Primary palette will get the user’s attention but it will not have any of the associated connotations that the Success/Warning/Danger has.

 <Swatch color="#253b5b" label="900" />
 <Swatch color="#274776" label="800" />